EMPLOYMENT BASED ON FINANCIAL HARDSHIP FOR F1 STUDENTS

 F-1 visa student who have encountered financial difficulties due to unforeseen circumstances may be eligible to apply for a part-time, off-campus work permit.
 In addition to being able to clearly demonstrate that a financial hardship exists and arose as a result of unforeseen circumstances, applicants for this work permit must have been in F-1 status for at least one academic year, be in good academic standing, and be able to demonstrate that the employment will not negatively impact on their academic performance.
 Applications for economic hardship are submitted to the USCIS and processing takes 90 days on average.

-APPLICATION: Obtain the Economic Hardship Application and Instructions from the Office of Global Education.
+APPLICATION: Obtain the Economic Hardship Application and Instructions from the International Programs and Global Engagement office.

 PERSONAL STATEMENT: Write a letter to "Officer in Charge, USCIS" outlining the reasons behind your financial difficulties and requesting that a part-time work permit be issued to you.
 This letter should include a brief budget detailing your estimated income and expenses for one academic year.